ministryofjustice/moj-frontend/docs/components/search/_how-to-use.md

 #### Adding multiple search components to a page

-You can add the search component to a page more than once.
-If you do this you'll need to:

-- add an accessible name (because each instance of the component creates a search landmark)
+If you can add the search component to a page more than once you'll need to add an accessible name.
+This is because each instance of the component creates a search landmark.

-- ensure that there's no more than 1 GOV.UK primary button
+You can read more about [creating accessible landmarks on the Mozilla Developer site].

 Coded example

-You can read more about [creating accessible landmarks on the Mozilla Developer site].

 #### Showing search results